Pennsylvania · New Jersey

 Wrongful Death

 When nursing home abuse or neglect leads to death, you have a right to bring a legal action.
-Nursing home abuse attorney Brian P. Murphy has litigated many wrongful death cases in Philadelphia, PA, and NJ.
-Mr. Murphy fully investigates each claim and provides all the necessary legal guidance while always being sensitive to the losses suffered.
+Nursing Home Abuse Attorney Brian P. Murphy has litigated many wrongful death cases in Pennsylvania, New Jersey, and especially in Philadelphia.
+Mr. Murphy thoroughly investigates each claim and provides all the necessary legal guidance while always being sensitive to the losses suffered.

 Medication Errors

 Medication errors frequently occur at nursing homes and are particularly concerning because elderly residents are far more vulnerable to complications than the general population.
 Negligently providing an elderly nursing home resident too much or the wrong medication can lead to life-threatening conditions.
-Contact Philadelphia nursing home abuse attorney Brian P. Murphy.
+For more information, please contact Nursing Home Abuse Attorney Brian P. Murphy.

 While many nursing homes, hospitals, and care facilities might want you to believe otherwise, bed sores (aka pressure sores or decubitus ulcers) are almost always preventable.
 They are not a result of old age but most often caused by a failure to properly attend to a person’s needs.
 Individuals at risk of developing bedsores need to be turned and repositioned on a timely basis in order to off load pressure on certain body points.
 These areas include but are not limited to the sacrum, back, buttocks, heels, shoulder blades, elbows, and toes.
 Learn about the essential care needed for a person at risk of developing bed sores and how bed sore development can be a result of neglect.
 Read more about bedsores and pressure ulcers.